-Creating custom receipts with CloverConnector
+Create custom receipts with CloverConnector

-Getting the device's printer
+Get the device printer

-Before you can use the print()
+Before you can use the print() method, you must:

 public static List<Printer> printers;